bakerhase/SimonIT-Share-Automation/README.md

   o If echo ever includes ‘`’ in their URLs.
 This is not a generally accepted URL character, so I think this is unlikely, but possible.

+## Required Packages, etc.
+This app has only been tested for python 3.X, I imagine it will not work for python 2.X.

+This app heavily uses Selenium Webdriver